 An Immersive Curriculum

 The online ABA curriculum includes a Verified Course Sequence by the ABAI.
-We offer three program tracks and a certificate option, each offering the education and curriculum to prepare you to begin the BCBA certification process.
+We offer two program tracks and a certificate option, each offering the education and curriculum to prepare you to begin the BCBA certification process.

 The Graduate Certificate in Applied Behavior Analysis, designed for professionals with a master’s degree who are looking for additional focus or experience, allows you to:

-• Complete the 21-credit program in as few as 15 months
+Complete the 21-credit program in as few as 15 months

-• Strengthen your ability to provide strategies for behavioral needs
+Strengthen your ability to provide strategies for behavioral needs.

 As a student in the online master’s in applied behavior analysis program, you will learn to adapt fundamental skills to meet the specific needs of your future clients.
 The comprehensive curriculum includes the core competencies outlined below.